Andrew Yang, Joe Biden & Other 2020 Rivals Share Well Wishes For Bernie Sanders Following Health Scare

 Former Vice President Joe Biden, who in many national polls is still seen as the party’s front-runner, also shared well-wishes to Sanders following the news of his recent heart procedure.

-“@DrBiden and I are sending our best wishes to @BernieSanders, Jane, and the whole Sanders family” Biden said.
+“@DrBiden and I are sending our best wishes to @BernieSanders, Jane, and the whole Sanders family,” Biden said.
 “Anyone who knows Bernie understand what a force he is.
 We are confident that he will have a full and speedy recovery and look forward to seeing him on the trail soon.”

-Other candidates, including South Bend, Indian Mayor Pete Buttigieg and former Obama administration Secretary of Housing and Urban Development Julián Castro took to their Twitter accounts to share positive words to Sanders.
+Other candidates, including South Bend, Indiana Mayor Pete Buttigieg and former Obama administration Secretary of Housing and Urban Development Julián Castro, took to their Twitter accounts to share positive words for Sanders.

 All of us here at @PeteForAmerica are sending our best wishes for a speedy recovery to Senator @BernieSanders.
 We're thinking of him and his family today, and I look forward to seeing him back on the campaign trail very soon.